-During 2015 and 2016, some management and specialized training was deferred to meet audit deadlines.
-Beginning in 2015, some specialized training was available via webinar or in Saskatchewan thereby decreasing travel time for training events.
+During 2016, some management and specialized training was deferred to meet audit deadlines.
+In addition, some specialized training was available via webinar or in Saskatchewan thereby decreasing travel time for training events.

-4 Office administration time increased in 2016 as a result of developing a new five-year Strategic Plan.
+Office administration time increased in 2016 as a result of developing a new five-year Strategic Plan.